 Fruity, complex and sooo delicious!

-Filtered & Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar & Ao Fu Hou Dan Cong
+Filtered and Revitalized Water, Live Kombucha Cultures, Unrefined Brown Sugar, and Ao Fu Hou Dan Cong